ChrisCooper/QcumberD/readme.md

 A virtual environment is an isolated Python environment.
 It allows for per-program environment configuration.

 * Install Pip by running `apt-get install python-pip`
-* Once Pip is installed, run `apt-get install python-pip`
+* Once Pip is installed, run `pip install virtualenv`
 * The virtual environment will be configured later.

 ### LESS Compiler ###